phamcongthuy/challenge/_connect/twigg-how-to.md

    2) The National Endowment for the Arts has cited location as a major barrier to arts attendance.
-(When Going Gets Tough: Barriers and Motivations Affecting Arts Attendance) The 51% exhibit will capitalize on VR’s transportability, hosting traveling exhibits throughout the LA metropolitan area in order to provide more communities with access to cultural eventsâ€”particularly focusing on transportation-deserts and low-mobility populations such as retirement homes.
+(When Going Gets Tough: Barriers and Motivations Affecting Arts Attendance) The 51% exhibit will capitalize on VR’s transportability, hosting traveling exhibits throughout the LA metropolitan area in order to provide more communities with access to cultural events—particularly focusing on transportation-deserts and low-mobility populations such as retirement homes.
 The exhibit will also be free to all and a shortened experience will be available online.